IvoKrugers/EssentialsAddin/README.md

 ![Opening and filtering the solution tree.](/Art/Demo1_low_640.gif)

+- Filtering:
+  - By multiple Terms

 - Document Pinning:
   - Documents that are pinned in the Documents Pad are always shown in the Solution tree regardless of if they match with any search term.
 A refresh or change in search terms is required for this to be reflected in the solution tree.
-  - Pin/Unpin context menu is added to .cs files in de solution tree.
-Same can be achieved by double clicking on a file in the tree.
+  - Solution Tree:
+    - Double-click on .cs fileSame to Pin/Unpin them
+    - Context menu Pin/Unpin is added.
-  - Reset Pinned documents menu ias also added to the context menu
+    - Context menu Reset Pinned documents

 - Storing settings:
   - The search terms, pinned documents and projects to expand are stored in a **json** file in the solutionfolder.
 This way these values are per solution and switching between solutions is easier.